pkelchte/h1b/README.md

 # H-1B
-Collection of information regarding the H-1B (specialty occupation) visa application/transfer.
+Collection of information regarding the H-1B (specialty occupation) visa transfer, assuming the simplest case (beneficiary will work at the company's main office, there is no [EAR](http://www.bis.doc.gov/index.php/regulations/export-administration-regulations-ear#ccl) OR ITAR data they will have access to, and the company is not H-1B dependent)

-This document is specific to entry level Electrical Engineers in the Los Angeles County (Area Code: 31084).
-H-1B benificiaries of other occupations in other regions should use the [FLC Data Center wizard](http://www.flcdatacenter.com/OESWizardStart.aspx) to obtain data proper for their prospective job.
+Also, the codes and salaries in this document are specific to entry level Electrical Engineers in the Los Angeles County (Area Code: 31084).
+H-1B benificiaries of other occupations in other regions should use the [FLC Data Center wizard](http://www.flcdatacenter.com/OESWizardStart.aspx) to obtain data for their prospective job.

 # Application Process and Costs

 - Step 1: Employer submits Labor Condition Application (LCA) to Department Of Labor (DOL) for certification.
 This happens online and is free.
 - Step 2: Employer submits a completed Form I-129 to USCIS  by paper.
 This costs $325 + applicable fees of up to $2000.
 The DOL-certified LCA from Step 1. must be submitted with the Form I-129.
-- Step 3: Prospective Workers Outside the United States Apply for Visa and/or Admission.

 ## Step 1.
 Labor Condition Approval approval with DOL -- (online, $0)